This page outlines the latest information from Bournemouth University and was last updated at 09.45am on 21 October 2020.

 - We are committed to a safe on-campus experience for the autumn term with as much on-campus activity as we are able to provide from 21 September.

 - The majority of education activities this autumn will take place online with some on-campus elements, especially for those courses that require specialist equipment or spaces.
-See our course pages for specific information about semester one.

 - Our SportBU, ResLifeBU and Student Support teams are working hard alongside our Students' Union (SUBU) to ensure your university experience is still full of opportunities.